Hey Arnold!: The Jungle Movie: Development

 In 1998, when Nickelodeon renewed Hey Arnold! for a fourth season, they offered series creator Craig Bartlett a chance to develop two feature-length films based on the series: one as a TV movie or direct-to-video, called Arnold Saves the Neighborhood, and another slated for a theatrical release.
 Nickelodeon asked Bartlett to do "the biggest idea he could think of" for the theatrical film.
-After looking at the series, Bartlett decided to make the theatrical feature as a spiritual sequel/follow-up to the Season 5 episode "Parents Day", and have Arnold try to solve the question of what happened to Miles and Stella, his parents.
+After looking at the series, Bartlett decided to make the theatrical feature as a spiritual sequel/follow-up to the episode "Parents Day" and have Arnold try to solve the question of what happened to Miles and Stella, his parents.
 This became known as Hey Arnold!: The Jungle Movie.
 In 2001, executives at Nickelodeon and Paramount Pictures decided to give the made-for-TV movie Arnold Saves the Neighborhood a theatrical release instead in 2002, under the title of Hey Arnold!: The Movie to attract the attention of the public, after successful test screenings.
 Around this time, Nickelodeon also asked Bartlett to produce a special one-hour "prequel" episode called "The Journal" that would serve as a lead-in to the second film.
 The episode aired on Nickelodeon on November 11, 2002.

 However, Hey Arnold!: The Movie was a critical and commercial failure, resulting in the cancellation of The Jungle Movie and leaving Hey Arnold! with an unresolved cliffhanger ending.

 During subsequent years, Bartlett shared many details, characters and plot points of the film; however, he did not reveal any significant spoilers in the event that the film might someday get made.
 Around 2009, many fans started online petitions to convince Nickelodeon to greenlight The Jungle Movie.
 In 2011, reruns of Hey Arnold! on TeenNick's late-night classic Nickelodeon programming block The '90s Are All That increased public attention in the series and its cancelled film.
 In October 2012, Bartlett revealed that he was back at Nickelodeon having meetings with them.
 In December 2014, it was revealed that Bartlett and Nickelodeon's executives were interested in reviving Hey Arnold!.

 In September 2015, Nickelodeon announced officially during an interview with Entertainment Weekly that they were considering reviving many of their old properties, and that Hey Arnold! was one of them.
 On November 23, 2015, Nickelodeon reported that they were working on a Hey Arnold!
 TV film that would answer all the fans' questions, including the whereabouts of Arnold's parents, with Bartlett set to write and produce.
 On March 1, 2016, it was announced that the film would be released in 2017.
 The next day, Bartlett confirmed officially that the TV film would be The Jungle Movie and that it would be released as a two-hour TV film.